 How do I become a Colon Hydrotherapist?

 ARCH is proud to set the highest standards of any UK Colon Hydrotherapy Association.
 The National Occupational Standards for Colon Hydrotherapy (CNH26) has recently been introduced which sets out a minimum standard of practice.
 Whilst most UK associations have agreed to conform to the standards, ARCH insists on stringent levels of training, training over and above the minimum standards required.
 This ensures that when choosing an ARCH registered therapist, a member of the public is guaranteed the best possible level of care.

 ARCH accredits the training schools it recognises but does not 'own' them.
 All schools are independently audited and inspected and teach the education syllabus set by ARCH to meet CNH26, CNH10, CNH1 and CNH2.
 After completing the course students sit a written examination set and marked by an independent examiner and undertake a practical assessment with an independent assessor.

 What qualifications are required prior to training?

 To train to be an ARCH registered Colon Hydrotherapist, it is preferred that students have a background in either healthcare or complementary and alternative medicine (CAM)1.
-However ARCH accredited schools will consider training applicants from a non-CAM background as long as the applicant can evidence knowledge of Anatomy and Physiology (minimum RQF level 3) and is prepared to undertake a short course in massage, if required, prior to the actual Colon Hydrotherapy training commencing.
+However ARCH accredited schools will consider training applicants from a non-CAM background and will help guide them to source the initial background training in Anatomy and Physiology (minimum RQF level 3) and a short course in massage, if required, prior to the actual Colon Hydrotherapy training commencing.
 For those students coming from a healthcare or CAM background recognition of prior learning can be mapped to the core curriculum and study credits applied.

 Applicants are also required to hold a current First Aid Certificate2 and will be required to provide a Disclosure & Barring Service check; for further information see: